SmileDirectClub falls 11% in U.S. market debut

-(Reuters) - Shares of SmileDirectClub (SDC.O), a teeth alignment company, tumbled 10.7% in their market debut on Thursday, after the company’s initial public offering was priced above expectations.
+(Reuters) - Shares of SmileDirectClub SDC.O, a teeth alignment company, tumbled 10.7% in their market debut on Thursday, after the company’s initial public offering was priced above expectations.

 Shares opened at $20.55, giving it a market capitalization of $7.96 billion, if underwriters exercise their option.
 The company’s shares rose as high as 2.7% from the opening price to $21.10, in early trading.